thegworld/gtx-browser/docs/security/ax-tree-security-guidelines.md

 ### Is the accessibility API (either at the OS-level or via extensions) preferred over content script injection?

 All approaches have merits.
-Extensions are intrinsically safe and allow for experimentation outside of the Chromium.
+Extensions are intrinsically safe and allow for experimentation outside of the GTx Browser.
 Content script injection is more fragile but can access everything it needs within the injected site.
 The ax tree provides an easy way to access page structure and contents without needing to reinvent methods for transmitting the structure, or updates to the structure.